VivekReddy98/LidarFilter/README.md

 # LidarFilter
-Implemented a Range Filter and a Temporal Median Filter on Lidar Scan Data
+Implemented a Range Filter and a Temporal Median Filter operated upon on Lidar Scan Sequence Data in C++, using STL and OpenMP Libraries.

 ## Instructions to Build the project
 1) Assuming you are in the root folder of the project i.e. LidarFilter/ and on a unix machine